Completing Your Degree

 Students are responsible for ensuring all requirements of their program are met before they apply to defend.
 This is checked using the Academic Progress Report (APR) in goSFU and ensure it is correct and showing complete.
 Cross-check specifics with your Senior Supervisor or the Graduate Program Assistant if you have questions and get any errors in your APR corrected before you apply to graduate.

 Getting ready for your defense

-The Office of Graduate and Postdoctoral Studies provides comprehensive resources on preparing for your defence and best practices to follow.
+The Graduate and Postdoctoral Studies provides comprehensive resources on preparing for your defence and best practices to follow.

 Thesis and PhD students should already have their supervising committee on record.
 They will form the core of your examinging committee and then your supervisor will recommend internal and external examiners as required by the Graduate General Regulations (GGR).
 The GPA will assign a Chair from the members of REM faculty.
 MRM Course Work (Project) students will be working primarily with a senior supervisor and will require a second reader for their defense.
 They will also need to recruit a chair from their fellow students.

 When you are ready to schedule your defense, the GPA will complete the correct form, but you will need to provide the names, SFU ID and contact information for everyone participating in the exam (candidate, committee and chair) and a short bio or CV for any members of the examining committee who do not have an SFU ID number.
 Please contact the GPA for a checklist.

 A note that PhD students should be defending their proposal (REM 898) by the end of their fifth term in the program.
 Your supervisor will guide you in preparing for an 898 defense, but you will need the GPA to assign a Chair from among the REM faculty, so contact them early to arrange that.